-As the realtime team for the project grew over the course of development I also helped to manage the project and the other artists involved assigning jobs to team members and keeping to the project's deadlines.
+As the real-time team grew over the course of development I helped manage the project and other artists involved assigning jobs and keeping to deadlines.
+I was also key in liaising with the client over the course of development to the final installation.

 Part of my role within the visualisation team at BMW was to research and develop real-time environments for use in Autodesk VRED.
 I was responsible for modelling, texturing and lighting for the space.
 The environment was highly optomised with multiple times of day and weather and turntable options.